 The ongoing challenge, as she sees it: “What’s going to keep Heath exciting and what’s going to make people really love the brand still and keep people attracted to it?”
 Product launches are carefully considered with that in mind: when a colleague noted that competitors were doing triangular tiles, Bailey was open to the idea but felt a new rendition had to offer something special.
 She and in-house designer Rosalie Wild came up with a Heath-worthy take: the company’s Dual Glaze Triangles, released earlier this year, layers two textures and finishes to create unique color variations and patterns.

-For 2020, the Chez Panisse line will be available in an expanded palette; down the road there may be new outposts of Heath Newsstand, the two-year-old magazine, snack and sundry shop adjacent to the San Francisco flagship store.
 Even as the company continues to branch out, Bailey is adamant that Heath stays true to its design- and craft-driven purpose, relying on intuition more than data.
 “There are different ways of doing things,” she notes.
 “For us, it’s not all about the financials.
 It’s about enabling ourselves to do what we want to do.”